tomdohnal/blog-posts/Migrating to SSR: part 2.md

 ## What are the cons of SSR? 👎🏻
 ### The need for a server 🖱
-As opposed to the "traditional" SPAs where you don't even *need* a server to run your code, you need one to render the code on the server (it's called *server* side rendering after all...).
-What this means is that you have to pay for a server to execute your React.js code.
-If you already have a server, the resource consumption might go up.
+As opposed to the "traditional" SPAs where you don't even *need* a server to run your code, **you need a server to render the code on the server (it's called *server* side rendering after all...).
+What this means is that you have to pay for a server to execute your "front-end" code.** If you already have a server, the resource consumption might go up.

 What can you do about it?
 Well, think about if SSR is the right solution for your use-case.
-You might be better of leveraging JAM Stack or a traditional SPA can be just enough for your use-case.
+You might be better off leveraging JAM Stack or a traditional SPA can be just enough for your use-case.
 Or, with the [new 9.3 Next.js release](https://nextjs.org/blog/next-9-3), you can easily combine SSR with static pages which prevent wasting server resources.

 ### It's harder for the development (sometimes)
 If you were to roll your own SSR solution, you might be surprised that it's not as straightforward as creating a "traditional" SPA.
 If you think about it -- it makes sense.
 You have to take care of rendering the components to HTML, sending them to the browser, [hydration](https://reactjs.org/docs/react-dom.html#hydrate), making sure that you can fetch the data both on the server and the client...